manvirag/tech_learning_tinkering/golang/hld/problems/youtube/readme.md

 #### Video streaming:

 - Fetching data from s3 everytime would be much efficient , better is to keep CDN for this and that will internally connect with s3. [ Note: CDN also incur cost. ].
-Streaming protocol e.g. MPEG-DASH , Adove HTTPS dynamic stream etc. ( HDS ).
+Streaming protocol e.g. MPEG-DASH , Adobe HTTPS dynamic stream etc. ( HDS ).
 - Fetch complete video in one go would be inefficient , its better to break into the chunk of videos.

 ![alt_text](./images/img_3.png)